top of page

 Additional Academic Highlights:

-• Summer school programs and additional online learning options for credit recovery are available.
+Summer school programs and additional online learning opportunities are available for credit recovery.

-• Students graduate with a reduced credit load from 22 to 18 allowing for a more manageable road to recovery, graduation, and success.
+Students graduate with a reduced credit requirement—18 credits instead of 22—allowing for a more manageable path toward graduation, recovery, and long-term success.

-• The 18 credits required represent the Michigan Merit Curriculum and the core academic classes provided by all schools in Michigan for a diploma.
+The required 18 credits represent the Michigan Merit Curriculum and include the core academic classes provided by all schools in Michigan for a high school diploma.

 cbf student.jpg